-Divorce for a Business Owner - Introduction
+Divorce for a New Jersey Business Owner

 As a business owner, you are comfortable with making decisions and setting goals.
 This new blog series is written for you: the entrepreneurs, big or small.
 Your New Jersey Divorce will have complexities beyond that of the average W-2 income earner.
 By reading this series of blog posts you’re taking an important step in becoming informed about how to protect your assets.
 Over the next few months our blog will be highlighting issues commonly confronted by business owners when they are divorced.
 It will help to answer what happens to the business, and what happens to you.

 In 2019 I published my first book: Happily EVEN after: the New Jersey Divorce Guide.
 My books answers most of the commonly asked divorce and family law questions, provides an overview of New Jersey Divorce law, and emphasizes our firm’s philosophy of working towards an amicable resolution when possible.
 That is not to say we don’t litigate our fair share of cases—we do—but we want to first “do no harm.”
 In other words, we choose the path of least resistance first and then scale up from there.
 This leads to greater efficiency and cost-savings to the client.

 If you settle your case amicably you are likely to cut down costs, create a better home environment for your children, and be more likely to have a productive and healthy relationship with your ex in the future.
 You're also less likely to lose your business as collateral damage from the divorce.
 If you can effectively communicate with your ex then you drastically increase the odds of healthy co-parenting.